SLAC-ML/Badger/README.md

 Then you'll need to set `BADGER_PLUGIN_ROOT` environment variable in the session where you'll run the badger CLI:

-If you're using bash-like terminal, run this:
+If you're using bash-like shell, run this:

 ```bash
 export BADGER_PLUGIN_ROOT=PATH_TO_THE_BADGER_PLUGINS